 If you want to install it from source, make sure that you have a TwinCAT XAE installed.
 Next do a GIT-clone on the repository.
 Open the folder where you cloned the repo, and open the solution by double-clicking on the TcUnit.sln file in the root of the folder, which will open the project in your TwinCAT XAE environment.
 In the solution explorer, locate the node TcUnit Project and right-click on it, select Save as library and install…

-Select the desktop of your computer for where to save the file, change the file format in the drop-down menu from Library files (*.library) to Compiled library files (*.compiled-library) and click on Save.
+Select the desktop of your computer for where to save the file.
+Make sure that the file format drop-down menu is set to Library files (*.library) and click on Save.
 This will install the library on your computer.
 Once the library is installed, the file that you saved on the desktop can be removed.

 2. Reference the library in project